Thothius/iot-pi/README.md

 <h2>onOFF.py</h2>

-A simple script that lets the user turn his LED on and off by using console commands.
+<p>A simple script that lets the user turn his LED on and off by using console commands.
 Can be reconfigured easily to suit the users setup.
-By default, it is configured to pin 4. (<a href="http://www.elektronik-kompendium.de/sites/raspberry-pi/fotos/raspberry-pi-15.jpg">Raspberry Pi GPIO pin layout</a>)
+By default, it is configured to pin 4. (<a href="http://www.elektronik-kompendium.de/sites/raspberry-pi/fotos/raspberry-pi-15.jpg">Raspberry Pi GPIO pin layout</a>)</p>

 <b>Quick Summary:</b><br>
 1. Imports GPIO library<br>